ChainAgnostic/CAIPs/CAIPs/caip-169.md

 resource.

-The relying party MUST ensure that: the challenge required by the verifiable presentation are is sufficiently random; that they are used only once, tracked against some form of session token (see [CAIP-170][]), etc; or that it is some form of expiring verifiable credential encoded as a string.
+The relying party MUST ensure that: the challenge required by the verifiable presentation is sufficiently random; that it is used only once, tracked against some form of session token (see [CAIP-170][]), etc; or that it is some form of expiring verifiable credential encoded as a string.
 Man-in-the-middle protection and other security assumptions fall on the relying party to secure.